CryptoLogiq/Stats-Priority-Helper/README.md

 ## Issues

 Found a bug or have a suggestion?
-Open an issue on the [Issues](https://github.com/CryptoLogiq/StatsPriorityColors/issues) page.
+Open an issue on the [Issues](https://github.com/CryptoLogiq/Stats-Priority-Helper/issues) page.
 Include:
 - A detailed description of the problem or suggestion.
 - Steps to reproduce the issue (if applicable).
-- Any relevant logs from `SavedVariables\StatsPriorityColors.lua`.
+- Any relevant logs from `SavedVariables\StatsPriority.lua`.

 ## Credits